Problem and Context

 In parallel to this we will also continue to expand our network and partnerships with formal organizations like Municipality Government, Nepal Army, Nepal Police, Red Cross, etc. and help develop their capacity.
 This will be vital as we try to expand the uses of data in disaster preparedness, urban planning, governance services and technology-driven entrepreneurial activities.
 Spatial analyses on urban growth patterns and navigation uses will be developed.

-Expected Output and Impact
+Output and Impact